-The following selected financial data are derived from our audited consolidated financial statements.
+The following derived consolidated financial data as of June 30, 2015, 2014 and 2013 are from our audited consolidated financial statements appearing elsewhere in this Annual Report.
+The following consolidated financial data for June 30, 2012 and 2011 are derived from our audited consolidated financial statements not included in this Annual Report.
 This data should be read in conjunction with our audited consolidated financial statements and related notes, which are included elsewhere in this Annual Report on Form 10-K, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 below.